-In order to turn the stationary VAR model in (\ref{eq_VAR}) into a time-varying VAR model, we introduce a time index for the parameter matrices $\bm{\beta_{0,i,t}}$ and $\bm{\beta}_{i, t}$.
 This allows a different parameterization of the VAR model at \emph{each time point} and thereby allows the model to vary across time.
 Throughout this paper we assume that the time-varying parameters are smooth deterministic functions of time.
 We define a smooth function as a function for which the first derivative exists everywhere.
 In the following two subsections we introduce two different ways to estimate such a time-varying VAR model.

 The VAR model has often been discussed and visualized as a network model \citep{epskamp2018gaussian}, and also here we will use both statistical and network/graph terminology.
-To avoid confusion between the two terminologies, we explicitly state how the terms in the two terminologies correspond to each other: From the statistical perspective there are two types of lagged effects between pairs of variables: autocorrelations (e.g., from $X_{t-1}$ to $X_t$) and cross-lagged effects (e.g., from $X_{t-1}$ to $Y_t$).
+To avoid confusion between the two terminologies, we explicitly state how the terms in the two terminologies correspond to each other.
+From the statistical perspective there are two types of lagged effects between pairs of variables: autocorrelations (e.g., $X_{t-1} \rightarrow X_t$) and cross-lagged effects (e.g., $X_{t-1} \rightarrow Y_t$).
 In the network terminology variables are nodes, and lagged effects are represented by directed edges.
-An edge from a given node on that same node is also called a self-loop, and represents autocorrelation effects.
+An edge from a given node on itself is also called a self-loop, and represents autocorrelation effects.
 The value of lagged effects is represented in sign and the absolute value of the edge-weights of the directed edges.
-If an edge-weight between variables $X_t$ and $Y_{t-1}$ is nonzero, we say that the edge from $X_t$ and $Y_{t-1}$ is present. \emph{Sparsity} is referring to how strongly connected a network is: if many edges are present, sparsity is low, if only few edges are present, sparsity is high.
-On a node-level, sparsity is be captured by the \emph{indegree} (how many edges point towards the node) and \emph{outdegree} (how many edges point away from a node).
+If an edge-weight between variables $X_t$ and $Y_{t-1}$ is nonzero, we say that the edge from $X_t$ and $Y_{t-1}$ is present. \emph{Sparsity} refers to how strongly connected a network is: if many edges are present, sparsity is low; if only few edges are present, sparsity is high.
+On a node-level, sparsity is captured by the \emph{indegree} (how many edges point towards a node) and \emph{outdegree} (how many edges point away from a node).
 In statistical terminology indegree is the number of incoming lagged effects on variable $X$, and outdegree the number outgoing lagged effects from variable $X$.